Code of Conduct

 A. Securities Trading and Non-Public Information

-In the normal course of business, employees may have access to information that would aff the value of the stock, options or other securities of Hologic or another company.
-Until this information is publicly disclosed, it is considered material non-public information information and must be kept confidential.
+In the normal course of business, employees may have access to information that would affect the value of the stock, options or other securities of Hologic or another company.
+Until this information is publicly disclosed, it is considered material non-public information and must be kept confidential.
 Acting on this information for personal gain or disclosing it to anyone else before it has been released to the public violates U.S. law and Hologic policy.

 Information is material if it would influence a reasonable person’s decision to buy, sell or hold a company’s stock, options or other securities.
 Trading while in possession of material non-public information creates an unfair advantage over investors who do not have access to this information.
 U.S. securities laws are designed to protect the investing public by prohibiting anyone with access to material non-public information from exploiting this advantage.

 Although the nature of their duties means that some employees have greater access to non-public information than others, the rules apply to anyone who has direct or indirect access to material non-public information.
 This includes everyone from officers and directors to administrative assistants who may assist with confidential memoranda or technical personnel who may work on new projects.

 The following guidelines are intended to help you comply with the rules regarding non-public information.
 Be sure to consult the Company’s more detailed policies for further information about this topic.

 - Material non-public information should be shared only with Hologic employees whose jobs require them to have the information.

 - Do not disclose sensitive or non-public information to anyone outside of Hologic.
 Hologic has standard procedures for the release of information to the public.

 - You should not buy or sell stock, or other securities of Hologic or another company, or direct someone else to buy or sell these securities for you, when you possess material information that has not been made public.
 You may trade only after the information has been released publicly and the public has had time to react to it.